 For this final section, we will walk through the true survival of time – Power cords that have never changed since… forever.

 17) POWER CORDS

-The power cords of a computer actually comply with the IEC standards – That also involves almost all of our other household appliances.
-Here are 3 of the common power plugs that you see with computers:
+The power cords of a computer comply with the IEC standards, which is the same as almost all of our other household appliances.
+Here are 3 of the common power plugs that you see in computers:

 - IEC 60320 C13 &C14: The standard plug for desktop computers.
 Also known as the “kettle plug”, because it looks just like the one we use for electrical kettles.

 - IEC 60320 C5 & C6: This is the standard plug for the chargers of most laptops, also known as the “cloverleaf”.